open-aac/weblinger.js/README.md

 ***Return Value***  - returns a Promise which resolves when fully stopped/paused

+### DOM Events
+Native DOM events will be triggered on DOM elements, and you can use `addEventListener` to listen for these just like on any other DOM events.
+These events will be triggered even if custom action callbacks are defined, or actions are set to `none`.

+**linger** - triggered on any selectable element when eye gaze or the visual cursor hovers over the element.

+**expression** - triggered if `selection_type=expression` and
+one of the expressions defined in `selection_expressions` is detected.

+**keyselect** - triggered if `selection_type` is set to a list of codes, and one of those keys is hit by the user.

+**dwell** - triggered if `selection_type=dwell` and the user hovers over a sectable element for at least `linger_duration` milliseconds.

+### Event Callbacks
+If `event_callback` is defined, then it will be called repeatedly while the session is active.
+Every callback will receive one argument, an Object with various attributes as defined below.

+**event.type** - type of event, possible values are `start`, `stop`, `fail`, `linger`,
+`select`, `ready`, `expression`.

+**event.source_video** - for event type `ready` this is the Video DOM element tied to the current session.
+Note that depending on how you initiate the session (i.e. if you pass in a canvas of your own), this may be null.

+**event.source_canvas** - for event type `ready` this is the Canvas DOM element which either you or the library will be updating for tracking purposes.

+**event.x** - equivalent of event.clientX, distance from
+the left edge of the viewport (scroll position is not factored in).
+You can use
+`document.elementFromPoint` to retrieve the element at this point.

+**event.y** - equivalent of event.clientY, distance from
+the top edge of the viewport.

+**event.target** - DOM element over which the current interaction (`linger` or `select`) is occurring.

+**event.expression** - for event type `expression` this will be any recognized expression type, even if not included in `selection_expressions`.

+**event.trigger** - for event types `linger` or `select` this value will be the type of interaction that triggered the event.
+Possible values are:
+`cursor`, `gaze`, `head`, `expression`, `keyselect`, `dwell`.

+**event.extras.tilt_x** - when `weblinger._config.mode=joystick`
+this will be a scaled value representing the amount of horizontal tilt measured by the tracking library.
+Left of center is negative, right of center is positive.

+**event.extras.tilt_y** - when `weblinger._config.mode=joystick`
+this will be a scaled value representing the amount of vertical tilt measured by the tracking library.
+Above center is negative, below center is positive.

+**event.extras.sub_trigger** - for event type `select` this is a more fine-grained description of what triggered the selection.

+**event.extras.last_linger_x** - for event type `expression`
+this is a helper attribute with information about the last recorded linger even.

+**event.extras.last_linger_y** - for event type `expression`
+this is a helper attribute with information about the last recorded linger even.

+**event.extras.last_linger_target** - for event type `expression`
+this is a helper attribute with information about the last recorded linger even.

 ### Gotchas
 Trackers leverage getUserMedia to track and analyze the